Posts

 Want to hear more?
 Join BJ each week for a deep dive into the strategies and mindsets that drive real change and lead to real results.

-George Buckley, former CEO of 3M, has said “It’s better to have your shadow on results rather than your fingerprints.”
+George Buckley, former CEO of 3M, said “It’s better to have your shadow on results rather than your fingerprints.”
 While lights shine on a team and its work, that kind of leader stays behind the scenes.
 These interviews brought some of them into the light to show the knowledge and skills and experiences that made them successful.
-I asked each leader the same questions and let the answers take their course.
-Each person’s story is unique but you’ll see some of the same themes appear in their comments.
-I hope you find their stories interesting, instructional, and inspiring.
+We hope they will do the same for you.

 • There are said to be five major forces that form our beliefs: family, religion, education, friends and media.
 Which of these has been most influential on your beliefs?